alexanderlow/demo/README.md

-# littleA finished the function
+# littleA finished a new function